danielmsilverio/slate/source/index.html.md

   [
     {
       "title": "Error in Admission API",
-      "details": "Cannot transit to enrolled, current step is enrolled" }
+      "details": "Cannot transit to enrolled, current status is enrolled" }
   ]
 }